Mary-Louise Hooper: All-African Peoples' Conferences (1958-1961)

-USA (1957-1969)
+USA (1957–1969)

-California (1957-1964)
+California (1957–1964)

-After her return to the USA in May 1957 Hooper continued to be active in her opposition to apartheid.
+After her return to the US in May 1957 Hooper continued to be active in her opposition to apartheid.
 Settling in San Francisco, Hooper stayed with African-American civil rights activist Ethel Ray Nance, secretary of the San Francisco branch of the NAACP.
 By 1958 Hooper had become the unpaid West Coast Representative of the American Committee on Africa (ACOA), and also served as director of the South Africa Program of ACOA. as well as for its Africa Defense and Aid Fund.
 Among her activities were giving interviews on radio, and television.
 Additionally, Hooper raised funds for the South African Defense Fund, which was to pay for the legal defence of those being prosecuted in the Treason Trial, and to support the families of political prisoners.
 In the middle of 1960 Hooper was credited with raising much of the $50,000 contributed to the South Africa Defense Fund (renamed the Africa Defense and Aid Fund in late 1959).

 Hooper spoke frequently on "Human Rights in South Africa" to churches, and civic organizations, including to the Franklin Delano Roosevelt Democratic Club in Pasadena, California on April 20, 1960, on the topic "Africa, a Continent in Turmoil".
 In a November 1958 speech "South Africa Today" at the YWCA in Pasadena, California, Hooper claimed: "South Africa is the sorest spot on earth in regard to the color problem.
 People there are treated entirely on the basis of color, both politically, economically, socially and religiously."

-On December 17, 1962, Hooper was the organizer of a picket by the NAACP, the Northern California Committee for Africa, and the Congress of Racial Equality of the Dutch freighter Raki, which had a load of asbestos, hemp, and coffee from South Africa, in San Francisco, to draw attention to racial discrimination in the Union of South Africa, and to encourage the USA to join a United Nations boycott of South African goods.
+On December 17, 1962, Hooper was the organizer of a picket by the NAACP, the Northern California Committee for Africa, and the Congress of Racial Equality of the Dutch freighter Raki, which had a load of asbestos, hemp, and coffee from South Africa, in San Francisco, to draw attention to racial discrimination in the Union of South Africa, and to encourage the US to join a United Nations boycott of South African goods.